audioscavenger/BiasBuster/README.md

     - [ ] player handles playlist?
     - [ ] segments have only 1 play button that loads a playlist? how about the texts?
   - [ ] python
+    - [ ] should genMisinfoBarGraph and genMisinfoHeatMap always overwrite existing png?
+    - [ ] added --noPics
+    - [x] load and save misInfo so we can avoid heavy processing for genMisinfoBarGraph and genMisinfoHeatMap
     - [x] cleaned up many functions and info levels
     - [x] simplified info messages
     - [x] created saveImage and saveThumbnail